 Other organisations like the Rail Heritage Trust, the Engineering Heritage Board of IPENZ and many local councils had programmes for marking historic sites.
 In 2003 a survey found over 350 memorial clocks, fountains, seats, statues and plaques in the Christchurch area.

-There were few memorials of any scale after 1960.
+There were few memorials of any scale after 1960 and prior to the opening of the Canterbury earthquake memorial in 2017.
 The most significant was perhaps the Rainbow Warrior memorial, a sculpture by Chris Booth on the hills above Matauri Bay where the ship was finally scuttled.
 The Greenpeace protest vessel had been sunk by French saboteurs in Auckland Harbour in 1985.